Gamma-ray burst: Long gamma-ray bursts

 Most observed events (70%) have a duration of greater than two seconds and are classified as long gamma-ray bursts.
 Because these events constitute the majority of the population and because they tend to have the brightest afterglows, they have been observed in much greater detail than their short counterparts.
 Almost every well-studied long gamma-ray burst has been linked to a galaxy with rapid star formation, and in many cases to a core-collapse supernova as well, unambiguously associating long GRBs with the deaths of massive stars.
 Long GRB afterglow observations, at high redshift, are also consistent with the GRB having originated in star-forming regions.

-In December 2022, astronomers reported the first evidence of a long GRB produced by a neutron star merger.
+In December 2022, astronomers reported the observation of GRB 211211A for 51 seconds, the first evidence of a long GRB likely associated with mergers of "compact binary objects" such as neutron stars or white dwarfs.
+Following this, GRB 191019A (2019, 64s) and GRB 230307A (2023, 35s) have been argued to signify an emerging class of long GRB which may originate from these types of progenitor events.

 Ultra-long gamma-ray bursts

-These events are at the tail end of the long GRB duration distribution, lasting more than 10,000 seconds.
+ulGRB are defined as GRB lasting more than 10,000 seconds, covering the upper range to the limit of the GRB duration distribution.
 They have been proposed to form a separate class, caused by the collapse of a blue supergiant star, a tidal disruption event or a new-born magnetar.
 Only a small number have been identified to date, their primary characteristic being their gamma ray emission duration.
 The most studied ultra-long events include GRB 101225A and GRB 111209A.
 The low detection rate may be a result of low sensitivity of current detectors to long-duration events, rather than a reflection of their true frequency.
 A 2013 study, on the other hand, shows that the existing evidence for a separate ultra-long GRB population with a new type of progenitor is inconclusive, and further multi-wavelength observations are needed to draw a firmer conclusion.